 When you are trying to cut down on your monthly expenses there are going to be several regular payments on your hit list that need reviewing and even cutting out altogether.

-A common culprit is the amount you end up paying each month for your cable TV service.
+A common culprit is an amount you end up paying each month for your cable TV service.

 It is not uncommon to pay anywhere between $50 and $100 per month and sometimes even more if you have taken all the options offered to you.
 That means you are paying somewhere around $1,000 per year for channels and options that are often available elsewhere for a lot less money.